Marc Antoine René de Voyer: Literary works and academic positions

 He planned the Bibliothèque universelle des romans, published between 1775 and 1778 in 40 octavo volumes, a collection of novels including some of his own writing.
 His own novellas were published in 1782 as Choix de petits romans de différents genres.
 He also produced the Mélanges tirés d'une grande bibliothèque (69 volumes, 1779 to 1787) containing extracts from his library.
 At his death he forbade his library to be dispersed: it was bought by the comte d’Artois (afterwards Charles X) and formed the nucleus of the Bibliothèque de l'Arsenal (now the Bibliothèque nationale de France) in Paris.
+His collection of publications from the German-speaking area was supplied by the Strasbourg publishing house Bauer, Treuttel and Würtz.

 He was elected to the Académie française in 1748 and also to the Academy of Sciences and the Académie des Inscriptions et Belles-Lettres.